 \section{Exotic branes and gauge fields in the external space}

 In the previous sections, we have considered only the internal components of the supergravity fields, such as $\BA_{i_1i_2i_3}$ and $\BA_{i_1\cdots i_6}$.
 Here, we also consider the external components, such as $\BA_{\mu i_1i_2}$ and $\BA_{\mu_1\mu_2i_1\cdots i_4}$, where $\mu$ runs over the external $(11-d)$ dimensions.
-In fact, the external $n$-form gauge fields make up the so-called the $R_n$-representation of the $E_{d(d)}$ group (see \cite{Riccioni:2007au}).
+In fact, the external $n$-form gauge fields make up the so-called $R_n$-representation of the $E_{d(d)}$ group (see \cite{Riccioni:2007au}).
 We denote these external fields as

-where the index $I^n$ ($n=1,2,3,\cdots$) transforms in the $R_n$-representation of the $E_{d(d)}$ (note that $I^1= I$ and $I^2=\sMA$ in our M-theory parameterization).
+where the index $I^n$ ($n=1,2,3,\ldots$) transforms in the $R_n$-representation of the $E_{d(d)}$ (note that $I^1= I$ and $I^2=\sMA$ in our M-theory parameterization).

-Recently, while this manuscript was being prepared, a paper \cite{Arvanitakis:2017hwb} appeared on the arXiv that constructed an $U$-duality covariant action for strings, including the external fields as well.
-In our convention, their action takes the form,
+Recently, while this manuscript was being prepared, \cite{Arvanitakis:2017hwb} appeared on arXiv that constructed a $U$-duality-covariant action for strings, including the external fields as well.
+In our convention, their action takes the form